 What is anemia?
 It occurs when you have less than the normal number of red blood cells in your blood or when the red blood cells in your blood don’t have enough hemoglobin.
 Hemoglobin’s job is to carry oxygen from your lungs to all parts of your body.
 If you have anemia, your blood doesn’t carry enough oxygen to all the parts of your body and your body can’t work as well.

 How can you tell (earlier than I did) that you may be anemic?
-Here are some symptoms:
+Here are some common symptoms:

 If you recognized any or some of the above, you may be anemic.
 The good news is all it takes is a simple blood test by your doctor to find out.

 What do you do if your iron is low?
 There are a bunch of ways to increase your iron stores.
-First, you need to figure out WHY you’re anemic.
-Here are some questions to ask yourself:
+First, you need to figure out why you’re anemic.

-- Do you have heavy periods often bleeding through tampons every hour?
+- Do you have heavy periods, often bleeding through tampons every hour?

 - Do you exercise every day for more than an hour at time?

 - Do you avoid red meat and/or are you a vegetarian?

-- Are you on a low calorie diet?
+- Are you on a low-calorie diet?

 - Do other people in your family have anemia?

-Be mindful that heme iron (animal based) is more readily absorbed than non heme iron (plant based).
+Be mindful that heme iron (animal based) is more readily absorbed than non-heme iron (plant based).
 Eating heme iron will increase your stores faster.
-You can increase both heme and non heme iron absorption by pairing it with vitamin C. For example, tomato bolognese sauce is a perfect combination of Vitamin C from the tomatoes and heme iron from the beef.
+You can increase both heme and non-heme iron absorption by pairing it with vitamin C. For example, tomato bolognese sauce is a perfect combination of vitamin C from the tomatoes and heme iron from the beef.

 If your reason for being anemic is that you bleed a lot during your period, talk to your doctor about ways to curb your bleeding.
-The pill, IUD and minor surgical procedures have helped women to slow their periods and increase their stores.
+The pill, IUD, and minor surgical procedures have helped women to slow their periods and increase their stores.
 Unfortunately, I tried the pill and it left me with such horrible migraines that I swore to never put another hormone in my body again.
 Which leads me to supplementation.

 If you’re iron is low, you need to get it back.
 Talk to your doctor about the best iron supplement for you.
 Many people find that iron pills can be hard on their stomachs and cause constipation.
-After much experimentation, I’ve found that one stopper full of liquid pediatric iron put into prune juice keeps my belly happy, and my body healthy.
+After much experimentation, I’ve found that one stopper full of liquid pediatric iron put into prune juice keeps my belly happy and my body healthy.
 Check with your doctor and see what your best option(s) are and don’t wait to feel better!